ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “Oh, Young Master Shira,” Monkey came patting him on the shoulder, “it seems you get cuckolded for real this time.”

-People were clapping and whistling as the flashy Young Master Frane Blackwood led Young Lady Bhela Malikh by the hand.
+People were clapping and whistling as the flashy Young Master Frane Blackwood.
+As it turned out, while Shira and Mila were debating about what they should do, the stylish young noble instead had led Young Lady Bhela Malikh by the hand.

 “Young Lady Malikh was entertaining two guests previously, but that bald elder raised a fuss about how she neglected the young noble, so in the end it came to this.”

 Monkey laughed as he teased Shira with his elbow, “They’re going to dance.
-When two people were dancing in Ngajen Ceremony, that meant they--” he caught the scary experssion on Mila’s face, stopped, “nevermind…”
+When two people were dancing in Ngajen Ceremony, that meant they--” he caught the scary expression on Mila’s face, stopped, “nevermind…”

 “That slut!”
 Mila hissed.

-This was getting serious.
-Whenever Mila showed that kind of face something bad would happen.
+This was getting serious; whenever Mila showed that kind of face something bad would happen.
 Again, the moment Shira opened his mouth to say something, someone else came to grab him in the shoulder.

 “Brat, your woman is going to cuckold you in public,” said the newcomer, Good-Natured Spirit, who literally came out of the thin air.

 “You too?”

 Shira had a headache.
 Both Monkey and Snake couldn’t see the annoying Good-Natured Spirit, but the three of them were in harmony in mocking him.
-They mocked him to the point saying he wouldn’t care would only embarrass him further.
+They mocked him to the point saying he didn't care would only embarrass him further.

 In the meantime, being led by the hand, Bhela Malikh asked Young Master Blackwood, “What kind of remedy Blackwood Family brought with you?”

 “Why so much in hurry, my young lady?” the young noble gave a laugh and a flash of smile.
 “No need to worry, Blackwood Family sympathize with the disaster that befell your father, so my mother send me here to personally deliver the medicine Blackwood House had sought far and wide.”

 Bhela Malikh said nothing more.
 The Young Master of Blackwood Family pondered as he read the cold expression of the girl, thinking that even with flowers and jewelry gifts, nothing could move this young lady.
-Such a waste of that beautiful face to not letting a single smile escaped, Young Master Blackwood could only smacked his lips and shook his head.
+Such a waste of that beautiful face to not let a single smile escape, Young Master Blackwood could only smack his lips and shook his head.
 But as soon as he mentioned a medicine he brought for her father, the feisty young lady became amiable almost immediately.

 Good thing for him.
 Bhela Malikh was talented, the Blackwood Family planned to have her inside their house, and if things went this smoothly he could do that his mother told him sooner than he expected.

+But unfortunately, things wouldn’t go as smooth as he wished to.

-“Little bitch of Malikh Family,” a girl roared, “you finally show your true color you bitch!
+“Little bitch of Malikh Family,” a roar of a young woman’s crashed upon the merry festive, “you finally show your true color you bitch!
 Is Yashura Family a joke to you?!”

-The furious Mila Yashura became the center of attention.
-She snorted as she strode, like an angry bull preparing to charge, with the mood that would make the crowd wordlessly give way to her.
+Mila Yashura strode forward.
+She snorted, like an angry bull preparing to charge, with the mood that would make the crowd wordlessly give way to her.
 Not only because they didn’t want anything to do with the infamous young lady of Yashura Family--who, when angry, once punched Bony in the face with a nosebleed--but also because she got a sword in her hands.

 Shira glanced down.
 His father’s sword he brought with him was gone.
-He looked again at the unsheated weapon in his cousin’s hands.
+He looked again at the unsheathed weapon in his cousin’s hands.

-He could only slap his own face the moment he noticed what was happened.
+He could only slap his own face the moment he noticed what was happening.

-Mila took a step forward slowly, but her face turned even fiercer.
+With every firm step she took, Mila's face turned even fiercer.
 She spoke, “You got guts to bring a lover from outside, eh?
 I knew something fishy happened when I saw you cut your hair, you little slut.”

 “I cut my hair because it got in the way during my training,” Bhela replied plainly.
 “And this is not my lover.
 Just a relative of my friend.”

-“You lying little slut.
+“You lying slut.
 As if someone like you have any friends!”

 “I do have a friend.”
 Bhela said.
-A rare emphasizing tone in her voice was telling that she was upset, but she held back from explaining further.
+A rare strain in her voice showed that she was upset, but since all Mila did was sneering, it was pointless to explain anyway.

-“I don’t care what your excuse is!
-Do you think I don’t know what you shitty Malikhs up to?
+“I don’t care what your excuse is!”
+Mila spat.
+“Do you think I don’t know what you shitty Malikhs up to?
 You already don’t put Yashura Family in your eyes, eh?
 Just because you bitch have a little vacation outside, eh?
-If you think you’re a big shot, why don’t you prove it here and now?!”
+If you think you’re so good, why don’t you prove it here and now?!”

 Bhela Malikh was silent for a while.
 Looking at Mila, she then asked, “And what are you suggesting I should do, Young Lady Yashura?”